David Sherrington (cricketer)

 David Sherrington (born 1 September 1961) is a former English cricketer.
 Sherrington was a right-handed batsman who played primarily as a wicketkeeper.
 He was born in Easington, County Durham.

-Sherrington represented the Durham Cricket Board in 3 List A matches in the 1999 NatWest Trophy against Oxfordshire, Staffordshire and Gloucestershire.
-In his 3 List A matches, he batted once, scoring an unbeaten 2 runs.
-Behind the stumps he took 4 catches and made a single stumping.
+Sherrington represented the Durham Cricket Board in three List A matches during the 1999 NatWest Trophy against Oxfordshire, Staffordshire and Gloucestershire.
+In his three List A matches, he batted once, scoring an unbeaten 2 runs.
+Behind the stumps, he took 4 catches and made a single stumping.